Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Lemmas

 \subsection{Independent Data}

 In what follows, we introduce the lemmas that provide the concentration inequalities for the estimators and latent quantities involved in the nonparametric bounds.
-The generalized Bernstein inequality for sub-exponential variables is taken from \citet{vershynin2018high}, the Hoeffding bound for Bernoulli random variables from \citet{hoeffding1994probability}, and the Dvoretzky–Kiefer–Wolfowitz inequality from \citet{kosorok2008introduction}. \begin{lemma}[Bernstein inequality for i.i.d. data] Let $\widetilde{Y}_{1},\ldots,\widetilde{Y}_{n}$ be independent, mean‑zero, sub‑exponential random variables and set
+The generalized Bernstein inequality for sub-exponential variables is taken from \citet{vershynin2018high}, the Hoeffding bound for Bernoulli random variables from \citet{hoeffding1994probability}, and the Dvoretzky-Kiefer-Wolfowitz inequality from \citet{kosorok2008introduction}. \begin{lemma}[Bernstein inequality for i.i.d. data] Let $\widetilde{Y}_{1},\ldots,\widetilde{Y}_{n}$ be independent, mean‑zero, sub‑exponential random variables and set

 Then for every $t\ge 0$,

 where $c>0$ is an absolute constant and

 denotes the sub‑exponential (Orlicz) norm of a real random variable $X$. \end{lemma}